-A home occupation is an occupation conducted as an accessory use in or from a residential dwelling or its accessory building by persons whose principal residence is on the premises.
-Use the two drop-down lists below to see what uses are and aren’t permitted as home occupations:
+A home occupation is an accessory use conducted in or from a residential dwelling or its accessory building by persons whose principal residence is on the premises.
+See the lists below for what uses are and aren’t permitted as home occupations:

 Permitted Home Occupations

 - Artist, photographer, sculptor

 - Author, composer, editor, translator, writer

 - Contractor or service business, with addition requirements as mentioned in §12.9.11 of the Zoning Ordinance

 - Home crafts such as lapidary work, macrame, model making and weaving

 - Office of an ordained minister of religion

 - Office of an accountant, architect, bookkeeper, broker, clerical service, computer programmer, consultant, dentist, engineer, instructor in the arts and crafts, insurance agent, land surveyor, landscape architect, lawyer, musician, physician, real estate broker or telephone service